 It has been estimated that 6-9 million patients in the U.S. are dealing with this condition regardless of age.
-But when this does take place as the result of the aging process, there are several reasons why this can occur.
+But when this does take place as a result of the aging process, there are several reasons why this can occur.

-This can often be diagnosed as degenerative scoliosis, which is also referred to as adult onset scoliosis.
+This can often be diagnosed as degenerative scoliosis, which is also referred to as adult-onset scoliosis.
 This can develop during the aging process, as a curvature of the spine emerges while the joints and the discs which absorb the shock between your bones deteriorate over time.

 It has been projected that at least 60% of adults in the U.S. over age 60 have a contending with some form of degenerative scoliosis, and the discomfort that results from this condition can impact other areas of the body beyond your back.

 But it is important to emphasize that not all scoliosis that occurs with adults is of the degenerative form.
 Adults can also experience the effects of idiopathic scoliosis, which begins during childhood and adolescence.

 Some of the older adults who are contending with this form of scoliosis were diagnosed and treated when they were adolescents, while other older patients were not surgically treated when they were younger.
 The symptoms of idiopathic scoliosis can eventually become more significant as we age when it was not treated when it occurred at a younger age.
 As time advances, the joints and bones of the spine accumulate wear and tear.
 This can cause the discs to tilt, which will create a curve in the spine.

 In these situations, pain can be the first symptom that is noticed.
 The deterioration of the bones can place pressure on the nerves in that area which results in weakness and numbness.